Commercial Forestland Project

-People can attend workshops and learn how commercial timber harvests can provide an ongoing supply of young forest needed by many kinds of wildlife identified as Species of Greatest Conservation Need in New York’s State Wildlife Action Plan, including American woodcock, ruffed grouse, alder flycatcher, whip-poor-will, and white-throated sparrow.
+People can attend workshops and learn how commercial timber harvests provide an ongoing supply of young forest needed by many kinds of wildlife identified as Species of Greatest Conservation Need in New York’s State Wildlife Action Plan, including American woodcock, ruffed grouse, and many other kinds of birds.
 Information kiosks present messages about young forest and how the habitat-creation effort in the Kunjamuk River corridor is being conducted.

 Approach Parallels State Initiative